pwintz/pwintz.github.io/_posts/2026-01-07-recommended-vscode-extensions.md

     id: lesgrieve.paste-indent
     sort-placement: 8 # Low numbers earlier.
 Duplicates OK.
     description: |
-        Adjusts the way that pasted text is indented.
+        The paste-indent extension adjusts the way that pasted text is indented.
 The default behavior of VS Code often results in the first line of pasted text having a different indentation.
 This extension fixes that problem.
     settings: |
       None.

   - name: TabOut
     id: albert.TabOut
     sort-placement: 5 # Low numbers earlier.
 Duplicates OK.
     description: |
-        Changes the behavior when TAB is typed in an editor to move outside of the next closing bracket instead of inserting whitespace.
+        The TabOut extension changes the editor behavior when the TAB key is pressed.
+        By default  inserting whitespace.
     settings: |
         <pre>
         "tabout.charactersToTabOutFrom": [